Updated: August 2, 2022

 4. Public Folder Recipients

 A Public Folder Recipient is an email address associated with a Public Folder.
-A Public Folder can have one or more email addresses associated with it, with a maximum of 10,000 such email addresses configurable on a server.
+A Public Folder can have one or more email addresses connected to it, up to a maximum of 10,000 such email addresses configurable on a server.

-Users in the Public Folder’s domain can be allowed to read / write and "send on behalf" permissions for the Public Folder and its associated email addresses.
+Users in the Public Folder’s domain can have read, write, and "send on behalf" permissions for that Public Folder and its associated email addresses.

-A Public Folder Recipient is another good mechanism of exporting a generic email address.
-Emails received to this email address are stored in the Public Folder and can only be read by users which have been granted access.
+Public Folder Recipients represent another great mechanism of exporting generic email addresses.
+Emails received on these addresses are stored in the Public Folder and can only be read by users who’ve been granted access.